james-card/NanoOs/README.md

 This work started out as an experiment to see if I could implement an operating system similar to an early version of UNIX in a similar environment.
 Early versions of UNIX ran on a PDP-11 with 16 KB of memory and an approximately 1 MHz processor.
 Arduinos are the closest modern devices to that kind of environment, so that's where I started.
 This code was written for an Arduino Nano Every, which has a 20 MHz processor and 6 KB of RAM.
 Quite a bit faster, and a little less than half the RAM.
 Definitely a challenging environment.

 My first priority was getting a system that would support multiple concurrent processes.
 Supporting multiple concurrent users is a non-starter without that ability.
-The only way to achieve that in this kind of environment is with cooperative multitasking.
 Fortunately, I have a Coroutines library that will work in this kind of environment, and I applied it here.

 ## Environmental Considerations